 Over the years I have had the pleasure of reading the writings of many different dead men.
 I would like to share some of their names with you.
 I do so because I would love you to benefit by them as I have.
 They have been a valuable addition to my study of the Bible.
 And they are only that, an addition.
 They could never supplant the Bible nor ever come close to its worth.

 In sharing these names I don’t mean to take away from the great teachers that are alive today.
 There are many and they’re very valuable.
 So of course I encourage you to read contemporary writings as well.
 And in referring these men of days gone by, I am not leaning on an appeal to tradition.
 I know that just because something is old doesn’t mean it’s good or right.
 Plenty of false ideas have been around for a long time.
 No, I refer these men because their writings are good.
 They demonstrate reverence for the Bible and fidelity to the gospel of Jesus Christ.
-From the very beginning, I assessed their work in the light of the scriptures.
+From the very beginning, I assessed their work in the light of the Scriptures.
 I did my background checks and as always refer these men with my standard exhortation for you to do your own.
-Many other people have also read and dissected their work.
-The resulting opinions are mixed.
-Not everyone would recommend these men, but I do.
+Many other people have also read and dissected their work through the years.
+These men have stood the test of time, though resulting opinions are somewhat mixed.
+Not everyone would recommend all of them, but they are positively regarded by many.
 If you are not already familiar with them, you might enjoy learning about who they are and why they are significant.
 If you find them interesting and deem them worthy of reading, never stop testing them against the word of God.
 They don’t get everything right.
 Nobody does.
 They are special though, and there are plenty of others.
 I would love to hear whom you enjoy reading.
 I welcome you to leave their name(s) in the comments.